 Automation

-From time to time, we compare analysis and documentation activities to software development, and the automation topic makes us do it again.
-In extreme cases, software could be developed just using Notepad to write the code and a compiler to build the actual application.
-But nobody does that.
-Instead, developers have an arsenal of tools such as Integrated Development Environments, debuggers, profilers, screen designers, etc. These tools help them automate repetitive tasks such as organizing the code or perform regular quality checks.
+We frequently compare analysis and documentation activities to software development, and the topic of automation is another perfect parallel.
+In extreme cases, software could be written using nothing but Notepad and a compiler.
+But nobody actually does that.
+Instead, developers use an arsenal of tools like Integrated Development Environments (IDEs), debuggers, profilers, and screen designers.
+These tools help them automate repetitive tasks, format code, and perform regular quality checks.

 aa